microsoft/artifacts-credprovider/README.md

 Usage - CredentialProvider.Microsoft -options

 GlobalOption          Description
-Plugin (-P)           Used by nuget to run the credential helper in plugin mode Uri (-U)              The package source URI for which credentials will be filled NonInteractive (-N)   If present and true, providers will not issue interactive prompts IsRetry (-I)          If false / unset, INVALID CREDENTIALS MAY BE RETURNED.
+Plugin (-P)           Used by nuget.exe to run the credential helper in plugin mode Uri (-U)              The package source URI for which credentials will be filled NonInteractive (-N)   If present and true, providers will not issue interactive prompts IsRetry (-I)          If false / unset, INVALID CREDENTIALS MAY BE RETURNED.
 The caller is required to validate returned credentials themselves, and if